Lindo Ferguson (ophthalmologist, born 1858): Personal life

+Honours and awards

 Ferguson was appointed a Companion of the Order of St Michael and St George in the 1918 King's Birthday Honours.
+The University of Melbourne awarded him an honorary doctorate in medicine.
 In the 1924 New Year Honours, he was appointed a Knight Bachelor.
 In 1935, he was awarded the King George V Silver Jubilee Medal.
 He was appointed a Commander of the Order of St John in 1937.